Person using smartphone and Macbook

 What it’s for: Blocking pop-ups and ads

 If you don’t have AdblockPlus installed, go download it.
-AdblockPlus isn’t a nice to have; as far as Google Chrome productivity extensions go, it’s the one you can’t do without.
+AdblockPlus isn’t just nice to have; as far as Google Chrome productivity extensions go, it’s the one you can’t do without.

 AdblockPlus prevents invasive ads, pop-ups, and banners from showing up on your screen, freeing you from distractions while improving your browser speed and protecting your privacy (because, as you can tell, advertisers track you across the internet).
 Adblock Plus also blocks ads on YouTube so you can watch videos in peace.